Frequently asked questions

 The methodology for calculating the total tax and contribution rate is consistent with the Total Tax Contribution framework applied by PwC.
 Developed with the initial input of several multinational companies and other interested stakeholders, the Total Tax Contribution framework provides a standardized approach to identifying a company's overall tax contribution.

 The postfiling index is based on four components—time to comply with VAT refund, time to obtain VAT refund, time to comply with a corporate income tax correction and time to complete a corporate income tax correction.
-If both VAT and corporate income tax apply, the postfiling index is the simple average of the distance to frontier scores for each of the four components.
+If both VAT and corporate income tax apply, the postfiling index is the simple average of the scores for each of the four components.
 If only VAT or corporate income tax applies, the postfiling index is the simple average of the scores for only the two components pertaining to the applicable tax.
 If neither VAT nor corporate income tax applies, the postfiling index is not included in the ranking of the ease of paying taxes.

 The definition of a tax audit includes any interaction between the taxpayer and tax the authority post filing of the tax return and payment of the tax liability due.
 This includes informal enquiries, formal enquiries and formal tax audit.